anishathalye/dotfiles/README.md

 Dotfiles
 ========

-After cloning this repo, run `install.py` to automatically set up the development environment.
+After cloning this repo, run `install` to automatically set up the development environment.
 Note that the install script is idempotent - running it multiple times has no effect.

 To keep submodules up-to-date, you can re-run `git update-submodules` at any time.

+Dotfiles uses [Dotbot][1] for installation.

 ##### Note: You should edit `~/.gitconfig` to include your name and email.